juev/awesome-stars/README.md

 - [srid/ema](https://github.com/srid/ema) – Haskell static site generator that is change-aware
 - [snoyberg/http-client](https://github.com/snoyberg/http-client) – An HTTP client engine, intended as a base layer for more user-friendly packages.
 - [carp-lang/Carp](https://github.com/carp-lang/Carp) – A statically typed lisp, without a GC, for real-time applications.
-- [BrianHicks/nix-script](https://github.com/BrianHicks/nix-script) – write scripts in compiled languages that run in the nix ecosystem, with no separate build step
 - [jimburton/scrabble](https://github.com/jimburton/scrabble) – An extended tutorial/book on Haskell development.
 A library for playing Scrabble is developed as well as two clients, one of which is networked and allows for remote one or two-player games over the web.
 - [graninas/Functional-Design-and-Architecture](https://github.com/graninas/Functional-Design-and-Architecture) – Code and materials for my book "Functional Design and Architecture"
 - [leanprover/tc](https://github.com/leanprover/tc) – Reference type checker for the Lean theorem prover